chelsinchaos/nofault-cms/CONTRIBUTING.md

-# Contributing to Speedy
+# Contributing to d

-First off, thank you for considering contributing to Speedy!
-Your help is vital to keeping Speedy fast and reliable.
+First off, thank you for considering contributing to NoFault-CMS!
+Your help is vital to keeping NoFault-CMS fast and reliable.

 ## Table of Contents